 - Estatua Ecuestre de Carlos III (Equestrian Statue of Charles III) – can’t be missed in the center of the square.

 - Sol metro – also can’t be missed.

-Stroll west down Calle Mayor for a stop in Playa Mayor (C. Gerona 4, 28012), the central plaza in the oldest area of the city, Hapsburg Madrid.
+Walk west down Calle Mayor for a stop in Playa Mayor (C. Gerona 4, 28012), the central plaza in the oldest area of the city, Hapsburg Madrid.
 Revel in the architecture and history while watching the street performers.
-Stroll for souvenirs then grab a late lunch al fresco of beer and an obligatory calamari roll Madrileños frequently nosh.
-Allow 1 hour.
+Shop for souvenirs then grab a late lunch al fresco of beer and an obligatory calamari roll Madrileños frequently nosh.

 Rested, keep heading west to Catedral de la Almudena (C. de Bailén 10, 28013), the Baroque cathedral with Romanesque crypt and unique, colorful ceiling and chapels.
-It’s free to enter, but they do accept donations.
-Allow 30 minutes.
+It’s free to enter, but they gladly accept donations.

 Go across the way to the The Royal Palace of Madrid (C. de Bailén, s/n, 28071), a must on a Madrid visit.
 Home to the Spanish Royal family, it now serves for tourism and ceremonies of state.
 Take in the Baroque-style architecture and all angles from Plaza de la Armería before entering the palace.
 Some of the elaborate interior rooms will blow your mind.